sheim/sheim.github.io/_pages/about.md

   - /about.html
 ---

-Broadly, I'm interested in understanding dynamics in biology, and take a _build it to understand it_ approach using tools from robotics, control and machine learning.
+Broadly, I'm interested in understanding dynamics in biology, and take a _build it to understand it_ approach using tools from robotics, control, and machine learning.

 I've recently moved to Cornell in Ithaca, NY!